bcebel/bcebel/README.md

 Brian Ebel

 🌱 Passionate about sustainable tech and the potential for positive environmental impact.
-Dreamer and creator in the world of biochar, AI and beyond. 🌍
+Dreamer and creator in the world of biochar, GIS, AI and beyond. 🌍

 🚀 Mastering the art of Object-Oriented Programming, with a stronghold in JavaScript as my core language.
 Venturing into diverse coding universes to broaden horizons and build innovative solutions.